Blastomyces dermatitidis

 6. IDENTIFICATION

-When specimen are cultured at 250C-300C, B. dermatitidis initially produces a fluffy, white colonies on routine mycological media.
+Direct calcofluor white or KOH mount of sputum exudates and tissues can demonstrate the yeast of B. dermatitidis, which are large, spherical, and thick-walled and measure approximately 8-15 µm in diameter.
+The yeast cells bud singly and have a wide base of attachment between bud and parent cell.
+The bud of B. dermatitidis attains the same size as the parent yeast before becoming detached.
+When specimens are cultured at 25°C-30°C, B. dermatitidis initially produces fluffy, white colonies on routine mycological media.
 Some strains develop tan, glabrous colonies without conidia, and others may produce light brown colonies with concentric rings.
 2-10 µm conidia measuring 2-10 µm in diameter are produced in short or long terminal or lateral hyphal branches.
 Conidia are typically spherical, ovoid, or pyriform.
 Thick-walled chlamydospores 7-18 µm in diameter also may be observed in old cultures.
+At 37°C, yeast forms grow as white or light brown, wrinkled colonies.
+In vitro or in tissue, yeast is thick-walled and spherical; they produce a single bud with a characteristically wide base of attachment between parent cell and bud, but buds with narrow attachment may also be seen.

 7. TREATMENT